kalaitzi-gif/DSCI510FinalProject/README.md

 **Data Cleaning Procedure**

+Steps for the Data Cleaning Procedure are below:

-First, we import the pandas and json libraries.
-Next, we load the "WorldwideData_sra_2025.csv" file obtained in our 'get_data.py' file.
-We clean this file by filtering columns of interest, which include the following risk factors:
+1.)
+Import pandas and json libraries

+2.)
+Load the "WorldwideData_sra_2025.csv" file obtained in our 'get_data.py' file

+3.)
+Clean "WorldwideData_sra_2025.csv" file via column filtration of the following risk factors from CSV file:

+1.)
 ISO3

-risk_in_2024
+2.) risk_in_2024

-riskrank
+3.) riskrank

-year
+4.) year

-freediscussion
+5.) freediscussion

-religiousfreedom
+6.) religiousfreedom

-efindex
+7.) efindex

-discrimpop
+8.) discrimpop

 Then, we define the five official Caucasus countries via their ISO3 country codes (ISO3166) for filtering Dartmouth EWP data, listed below ("country -- ISO3 code"):